Hasse diagrams of posets with up to 7 elements, and the number of posets with 10 elements, without the use of computer programs: Abstract

 \section{Abstract}

-Let $P(n)$ be the set of all posets with $n$ elements and $NIP(n)$ the set of non-isomorphic posets with $n$ elements.
+Let $P(n)$ be the set of all posets with $n$ elements.
 Let $P^{(j)}(n)$, $1\leq j\leq 2^n,$ be the number of all posets with $n$ elements possessing exactly $j$ antichains.
-We have determined the numbers $P^{(j)}(7),$ $1\leq j\leq 128$, and using a result of M. Ern\'e \cite{EM4}, we compute $|P(10)|$ without the aid of any computer program.
+We have determined the numbers $P^{(j)}(7),$ $1\leq j\leq 128$, and using a result of M.~Ern\'e \cite{EM4}, we compute $|P(10)|$ without the aid of any computer program.
 We include the Hasse diagrams of all the non-isomorphic posets of $P(7)$.
+We also present formulas for the number of connected posets of certain forms, and use them to compute $|P(n)|$ with $1\le n\le 8$ by a different method.